 New hair growth can be seen as soon as 3 months after the ARTAS Hair Transplant procedure has been administered, and will continue to grow substantially for a years length.
 On average, patients see the most noticeable hair growth results anywhere from 6 to 9 months after ARTAS Robotic Hair Restoration.

 A robotic hair transplant is a surgical hair restoration procedure where hair is removed and transplanted under robotic control.
-ARTAS robotic hair transplant utilizes advanced digital-imaging and intelligent algorithms to improve the speed, accuracy and consistency of manuel hair transplantations.
+ARTAS robotic hair transplant utilizes advanced digital-imaging and intelligent algorithms to improve the speed, accuracy and consistency of manual hair transplantations.

-The ARTAS robotic hair transplant cost can range anywhere from $7,000 to $18,000, with most hair transplant centers charging per hair graft rather than per session.
+The cost of ARTAS robotic hair transplant can range anywhere from $7,000 to $18,000, with most hair transplant centers charging per hair graft rather than per session.
 Patients can be charged as high as $15 per graft.

 Unlike most centers around the United States, we charge per session rather than per graft.
 By doing pricing this way, we’re able to put 100% of our focus on creating the ideal hairline for maximum hair growth.
 This ensures we harvest as many hair grafts as necessary to achieve the thickest results possible in one session.
 On average, the ARTAS hair transplant procedure costs about $7,900 at our center.

 The ARTAS hair transplant is a virtually painless procedure; however, local anesthesia will be applied to the donor and recipient areas in order to reduce any trace of discomfort for the patient.
 Most patients report little to no pain during and after the procedure.